 - Sleep apnea, excessive snoring, and breathing stops at times while asleep

 No one knows the exact cause of PCOS.
 Women with PCOS frequently have a mother or sister with PCOS.
-But there is not yet enough evidence to say there is a genetic link to this disorder.
+However, there is not enough evidence to show a genetic link to this disorder.
 Many women with PCOS have a weight problem.
-So researchers are looking at the relationship between PCOS and the body’s ability to make insulin.
+Researchers are looking at the relationship between PCOS and the body’s ability to make insulin.
 Insulin is a hormone that regulates the change of sugar, starches, and other food into energy for the body’s use or for storage.
-Since some women with PCOS make too much insulin, it’s possible that the ovaries react by making too many male hormones, called androgens.
+Since some women with PCOS make too much insulin, the ovaries may react by making too many male hormones, called androgens.
 This can lead to acne, excessive hair growth, weight gain, and ovulation problems.

 There is no absolute cure for PCOS.
 Therefore, it needs to be managed to prevent problems.
 Treatments are based on the symptoms each patient is having and whether she wants to conceive or needs contraception.
 Here are some treatment for managing PCOS:

-For women who don’t want to become pregnant, birth control pills can regulate menstrual cycles, reduce male hormone levels, and help to clear acne.
+Birth control pills: For women who don’t want to become pregnant, birth control pills can regulate menstrual cycles, reduce male hormone levels, and help to clear acne.
 However, the birth control pill does not cure PCOS.
 The menstrual cycle will become abnormal again if the pill is stopped.
-Women may also think about taking a pill that only has progesterone, like Provera, to regulate the menstrual cycle and prevent endometrial problems.
-But progesterone alone does not help reduce acne and hair growth.
+Women may also think about taking a pill that only has progesterone, like Provera, to regulate the menstrual cycle and prevent endometrial problems, but progesterone alone does not help reduce acne and hair growth.

-The medicine, metformin, also called Glucophage, which is used to treat type 2 diabetes, has been used to induce ovulation in women with PCOS though a recent study showed that is was less effective than clomiphene citrate (Clomid) also helps with PCOS symptoms.
+Diabetes medication: Metformin, also called Glucophage, is an oral medication that is used to treat type 2 diabetes.
+It has been used to treat PCOS symptoms.
 Metformin affects the way insulin regulates glucose and decreases testosterone production.
 Abnormal hair growth will slow down and ovulation may return after a few months of use.
-These medications will not cause a person to become diabetic.

-The main fertility problem for women with PCOS is the lack of ovulation.
+Fertility medication: The main fertility problem for women with PCOS is the lack of ovulation.
 However, before beginning fertility medication, a woman should have her partner's sperm count checked and her tubes evaluated to make sure they are open.
-Clomiphene (pills) and Gonadotropins (shots) can be used to stimulate the ovary to ovulate.
+Clomiphene (pills) and Gonadotropins (shots) can be used to stimulate the ovaries to ovulate.
 PCOS patients are at increased risk for multiple births when using these medications.
-In vitro Fertilization (IVF) is sometimes recommended to control the chance of having triplets or more.
-Metformin can be taken with fertility medications and helps to make PCOS women ovulate on lower doses of medication.
+In-vitro Fertilization (IVF) is sometimes recommended to control the chance of having triplets or more.
+Metformin can be taken with fertility medications and helps to induce ovulation on lower doses of medication.

 Maintaining a healthy weight is another way women can help manage PCOS.
-Since obesity is common with PCOS, a healthy diet and physical activity help maintain a healthy weight, which will help the body lower glucose levels, use insulin more efficiently, and may help restore a normal period.
+Since obesity is common with PCOS, a healthy diet and physical activity help maintain a healthy weight.
+This will help the body lower glucose levels, use insulin more efficiently, and may help restore a normal period.
 Even a loss of 10% of her body weight can help make a woman's cycle more regular.

 How to get pregnant with PCOS

-With PCOS losing weight can often help you to ovulate, the optimal BMI is between 20 and 25.
-Your doctor may recommend that you try losing weight first before trying any medications to see if ovulation and with it your fertility returns and pregnancy occurs naturally.
-In addition, being at your optimal weight also improves your chances of having a healthy pregnancy and a healthy baby once you do get pregnant.
+With PCOS, losing weight can often help you to ovulate.
+The optimal BMI is between 20 and 25.
+Your doctor may recommend that you try losing weight first before trying any medications to see if ovulation and your fertility returns and whether pregnancy can occur naturally.
+Also, being at your optimal weight improves your chances of having a healthy pregnancy and a healthy baby once you do get pregnant.